Actions to take

 Symptoms include a new continuous cough, a high temperature, a loss of or change in your sense of taste or smell.

-If you develop these symptoms, however mild, or you have received a positive COVID-19 test result, you should immediately self-isolate stay at home for at least seven days from when your symptoms started.
+If you develop these symptoms, however mild, or you have received a positive COVID-19 test result, you should immediately self-isolate stay at home for at least ten days from when your symptoms started.

 All other household members must stay at home and not leave the house for 14 days.